Desiki-high/prefetch-anlysis/README.md

 # Prefetch Acceleration

 ## Getting started

-### Run metrics/convert
-Please ensure your `nerdctl` is beyond v0.22 and set the containerd environment for nydus and before use this tool we should clear image containers
+Please ensure your `nerdctl` is beyond v0.22 and set the containerd environment for nydus.
+Before use this tool we should clear local images and containers.

+### Run main.py

+### Run convert.py and metrics.py

 ```shell
 # workdir /path/to/metrics
 # collect metrics (optional use -t 10 to controll the metrics times default once)